-Donald R. Wolfensberger is a congressional scholar at the Woodrow Wilson International Center for Scholars, and a resident scholar with the Bipartisan Policy Center.
-He served as a staff member in the U.S. House of Representatives for 28-years, beginning as legislative director for his home district Congressman, John B. Anderson (R-Ill.), from 1969 to 1978.
-In 1979 Anderson named him minority counsel on the House Rules Committee’s Subcommittee on Rules of the House.
-In 1981 Congressman Trent Lott tapped him as minority counsel for the Rules Subcommittee on Legislative Process, and in 1989-90, served in that same capacity for Congresswoman Lynn Martin (R-Ill.).
+Donald R. Wolfensberger is a BPC fellow, and congressional scholar at the Woodrow Wilson International Center for Scholars.
+He served as a staff member in the U.S. House of Representatives for 28 years, beginning as legislative director for his home district Representative John B. Anderson, from 1969 to 1978.
+In 1979, Anderson named him minority counsel on the House Rules Committee’s Subcommittee on Rules of the House.
+In 1981, then-Representative Trent Lott tapped him as minority counsel for the Rules Subcommittee on Legislative Process, and in 1989-90, he served in that same capacity for Representative Lynn Martin.
 In 1991, he was appointed by Rules Committee ranking Republican Gerald B.H.
-Solomon (N.Y.) as minority staff director of the full committee, and in 1995 Chairman Solomon appointed him as chief-of-staff of the committee, a position in which he served until Feb.
-1997.
+Solomon as minority staff director of the full committee, and in 1995 Solomon appointed him as chief-of-staff of the committee, a position in which he served until February 1997.

 Read Wolfensberger’s “Procedural Politics” columns in Roll Call here.